Stu Jackson

 Stuart Wayne Jackson (born December 11, 1955) is an American basketball executive and former basketball coach.
-He currently serves as the director of basketball operations for the French professional club Élan Béarnais based in Pau.
+He is currently the Commissioner of the West Coast Conference since April 24, 2023 and a member of the NCAA Division I Men’s Basketball Committee since June 2024.
 Jackson has coached the New York Knicks from 1989 to 1990, and the Vancouver Grizzlies in 1997, and has also served as the Grizzlies' general manager.
 He is the former executive vice president of the National Basketball Association (NBA).
+He previously was the director of basketball operations for the Pau-based French professional club Élan Béarnais from 2021 to 2023.